Julia (wife of Marius): Biography

 Julia was the daughter of Gaius Julius Caesar and Marcia (daughter of praetor Quintus Marcius Rex).
 She was a sister of Gaius Julius Caesar (the father of Julius Caesar) and Sextus Julius Caesar, consul in 91 BC.

 At about 110 BC she married Gaius Marius.
 They had a son, Gaius Marius the Younger.
-Plutarch also mentions that Marius had two step-sons named Quintus Granius and Gnaeus Granius, it is possible that these men were children of Julia by an earlier marriage or step-children of Marius from a marriage to another woman before Julia.
-If Quintus and Gnaeus were indeed Julia's sons, then her earlier husband was likely a member of the Campanian trading family since Julia was a Patrician and would only have married someone from the Grania gens if they were very rich.
+Plutarch also mentions that Marius had two step-sons named Quintus Granius and Gnaeus Granius; it is possible that these men were children of Julia by an earlier marriage or step-children of Marius from a marriage to another woman before Julia.
+If Quintus and Gnaeus were indeed Julia's sons, then her earlier husband was likely a member of the Campanian trading family since Julia was a patrician and would only have married someone from the Grania gens if they were very rich.

 According to Plutarch, it was by marrying her, a patrician woman, that the upstart Marius got the attention of the snobbish Roman Senate and launched his political career.
 Julia is remembered as a virtuous woman devoted to her husband and their only child.
 Her reputation alone permitted her to keep her status, even after Sulla's persecutions against Marius himself and his allies.

-Julia died in 69 BC and received a devoted funeral eulogy from her nephew Julius Caesar.
+Julia died in 69 BC and received a devoted funeral eulogy from her nephew Julius Caesar, before he left to serve under Gaius Antistius Vetus in Hispania Ulterior.